dgrundel/woo-product-importer/README.md

 - Dollar signs, commas, etc. are stripped out of number fields like prices, weight, length, width, height
 - If SKU already exists, existing product is updated rather than inserting new product.
 (Custom fields in product are now preserved, as well.)
 - If SKU already exists and importing images, will skip duplicate image imports.
+- Locale settings are supported to better handle importing files with special characters and other alphabets.

 Here's a look at the preview/column mapping screen:
 ![Column Mapping Screenshot](http://webpresencepartners.com/wp-content/uploads/2012/10/preview.png)